Momijiichigo/my-text-expander/README.md

 # ⚠️Meh, this is not my work

 - I just needed a text expander without the word count limit
-- so I quickly used GitHub Copilot (Claude Sonnet 4) to make this.
+- so I quickly made this using GitHub Copilot (Claude Sonnet 4).
-- Just putting it on GitHub so someone else ― who'd do the same thing ― don't need to ceate it from scratch.
+- Just putting it here on GitHub so anyone with same need can save time.

 # My Text Expander - Text Expansion Chrome Extension